 History of the collection

 This information was gathered over a long period of time.
 The Placenames Commission was founded in 1946 to examine the placenames of Ireland.
 Shortly after its foundation, the Commission initiated correspondence regarding the Irish versions of placenames.
 Members of the Commission had other duties aside from the study of placenames, and, as a result, the Placenames Branch was established on a full-time basis in 1956, as part of the Ordnance Survey.
-The Placenames Branch has been part of the Department of Culture, Heritage and the Gaeltacht since 1999.
+The Placenames Branch has been part of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media since 1999.

 The first major task given to the Placenames Branch was to determine the Irish names of the post offices of Ireland, in co-operation with the Placenames Commission.
 The historical information in relation to placenames was originally written on index cards, and scanned images of most of these cards, linked to the relevant placename, are available on logainm.ie.
 During the course of this research, a wide range of historical works were consulted, along with 20th century publications in which Irish versions of placenames were recommended.
 The spellings recommended in such secondary sources were also added to the index cards.
 The following is a list of some of the books that were consulted during this process, as well as the abbreviations used to represent them on the index cards:

 - Post-Sheanchas by Seosamh Laoide, the English version of which was published in 1905 followed by an Irish-English version in 1922 – L is the abbreviation used on the cards and Laoide is the abbreviation now used in the database’s list of sources.

 - Eolaí an Phoist/Eóluidhe an Phuist, various editions of which were published in 1937, 1955, 1959 etc. – e. ph. is the abbreviation used on the index cards and in the database’s list of sources.